tihilv/Omtt/docs/readme.md

 - symbol escaping for new fragment types,
 - new formatting options...

-These tasks can be solved using descendant of `WriteOperation` class.
+These tasks can be solved using a descendant of `WriteOperation` class.

 There are two methods to override:
 ```c#